MarkPearlCoZa/Blog_General/_posts/2014-07-12-Retrospectives-Notes.md

 **To implement incremental iterative improvement you need to meet at a regular cadence.
 Meeting sporadically defeats the purpose of incremental improvement**

+> Don't make the retro an on-demand meeting

 <img class="img-responsive" alt="Team Retrospectives" src="{{ site.url }}/assets/images/Team-Retrospectives.jpg">

 ### What are we trying to achieve from a retrospective?